douglasorend/Real_Tabs_4_Admin_Menu_v2/readme.txt

 ~ Each header has been transformed into an actual tab at the top, underneath the link tree.
 ~ The sidebar menu has been modified, making all areas of a particular header and all subsections of a particular area, into menu items.
 ~ The link tree underneath the description has been removed, as the subsections listed are now part of the sidebar.

-[b][u]NEW WITH VERSION 2.0![/u][/b]
-~ "Package Manager" is now in its own tab!
+~ "Package Manager" is now in its own section!
 ~ "Configuration" tab has been restored back to unmodified condition, with exception of "Security and Moderations" (see below)
-~ All other modifications to "Configuration" tab were moved into a new "Mods" tab ~ "Security" tab has been created, using "Security and Moderations" area from "Configurations" ~ [url=http://custom.simplemachines.org/mods/index.php?mod=2155]httpBL[/url], [url=http://custom.simplemachines.org/mods/index.php?mod=2815]Forum Firewall[/url] and [url=http://custom.simplemachines.org/mods/index.php?mod=2502]Bad Behavior[/url] (if they are installed) have been moved to the "Security" tab
+~ All other modifications to "Configuration" tab were moved into a new "Mods" section ~ "Security" section has been created, using "Security and Moderations" area from "Configurations" ~ [url=http://custom.simplemachines.org/mods/index.php?mod=2155]httpBL[/url], [url=http://custom.simplemachines.org/mods/index.php?mod=2815]Forum Firewall[/url] and [url=http://custom.simplemachines.org/mods/index.php?mod=2502]Bad Behavior[/url] (if they are installed) have been moved to the "Security" section

 [color=blue][b][size=12pt][u]Compatibility Notes[/u][/size][/b][/color]
-This mod was tested on SMF 2.0.7, but should work on earlier versions of SMF 2.0.x.
+This mod was tested on SMF 2.0.8, but should work on earlier versions of SMF 2.0.x.
 SMF 1.x is not and will not be supported.

 [color=blue][b][size=12pt][u]Other Notes[/u][/size][/b][/color]
 The reorganization of the Admin menu takes place AFTER the processing of the hooks....

 [color=blue][b][size=12pt][u]Changelog[/u][/size][/b][/color]
+[b][u]v2.1 - July 28th, 2014[/u][/b]
+o Fixed an undefined array index error in [b]GenericTabs.template.php[/b]

-[b][u]v2.0 - June 11th, 2014[/u][/b]
+[b][u]v2.0 - October 20th, 2013[/u][/b]
-o "Package Manager" is now in its own tab! o "Configuration" tab has been restored back to unmodified condition, with exception of "Security and Moderations" (see below) o All other modifications to "Configuration" tab were moved into a new "Mods" tab o "Security" tab has been created, using "Security and Moderations" area from "Configurations" o httpBL, Forum Firewall and Bad Behavior (if they are installed) have been moved to the "Security" tab
+o "Package Manager" is now in its own section! o "Configuration" tab has been restored back to unmodified condition, with exception of "Security and Moderations" (see below) o All other modifications to "Configuration" tab were moved into a new "Mods" section o "Security" section has been created, using "Security and Moderations" area from "Configurations" o [url=http://custom.simplemachines.org/mods/index.php?mod=2155]httpBL[/url], [url=http://custom.simplemachines.org/mods/index.php?mod=2815]Forum Firewall[/url] and [url=http://custom.simplemachines.org/mods/index.php?mod=2502]Bad Behavior[/url] (if they are installed) have been moved to the "Security" section

 [b][u]v1.0 - October 20th, 2013[/u][/b]
 o Initial Release